rbmr/notes/content/Software Development/Authentication.md

 - In the case of opaque tokens, this adds a network round-trip to every request across every app, but it means validation, revocation, and user data now live in exactly one place.

 Company Z has another requirement: to support gradual migration, as well as specialized authentication for any specific use case, each app's backend should be able to accept both its own locally-issued tokens, and tokens issued by the new Auth Service.
 The setup we are aiming for should not require all apps to fully migrate over onto the auth service instantly.

+### Performance

+Validating a token costs something on every single request, and that cost differs by token type and by how the validation is wired up.

+- An opaque token costs a store lookup on every request.
+Once that store lives behind a separate Auth Service, it also costs a network round-trip: the backend has to call out to the Auth Service's introspection endpoint and wait for a reply before it can even start handling the request.
+- A value token costs neither of those.
+Verifying a signature is a local, in-memory computation, done in microseconds, with no store and no network call involved.

+There are a few general ways to bring the cost of an opaque token down, without switching to a value token outright.

+- Move the store closer.
+Instead of routing every validation through an HTTP call to the Auth Service, expose the token store itself as a shared, low-latency cache (e.g. Redis) that every app backend can query directly.
+It's the exact same store, so revocation is exactly as instant as before, just reached over a faster path.
+The cost is coupling: every backend now needs to know the store's schema and location, rather than talking to one clean Auth Service API.
+- Go hybrid.
+Issue a short-lived, signed value token (an "access token") alongside a long-lived opaque token (a "refresh token").
+Most requests validate the access token locally, for free.
+When it expires, the client uses the refresh token to obtain a new one.
+Revocation now works by revoking the refresh token, which stops new access tokens being minted, but any access token already handed out keeps working until it naturally expires.
+This is the standard pattern behind OAuth2 access and refresh tokens.
+- Cache the introspection result.
+A backend can cache an opaque token's introspection result locally for a few seconds, cutting out most round-trips at the cost of a revocation delay equal to that cache's TTL.

+For company Z, the revocation requirement from "Opaque vs. Value Tokens" largely rules out the hybrid pattern and TTL-based caching, since either would mean a revoked token keeps working for some window of time.
+Moving the store behind a shared low-latency cache doesn't have that downside, so that's the mitigation we adopt.

 ### Origins and Sites